WordPress Triple Threat: Custom Development, Plugins and now Themes too!

 Posted on June 13, 2017

 We’ve learned a lot about what works, what doesn’t, and how to avoid what might not be a problem today or tomorrow, but might show up as a problem next year and the year after.
+We still actively work for an maintain many of the sites we built in the first year.
+Granted, most of those folks have opted for full rebuilds since then.

 Building WordPress Products on the Side